 What are the traditions you’re maintaining or adopting in your family?

-If you want to make sure that you have a say and that your needs are met this year, take 20 minutes to watch my video on this topic (click on the picture):
+If you want to make sure that you have a say and that your needs are met this year, I have a short workshop you can do at your own pace on my “other” site (click on the picture):